JePardue84/ePortfolioPardue/listthis2.md

   <ul>
     <li>Enhanced from SQLite to more efficient Firebase NoSQL platform</li>
-    <li>Implemented adapter class to control how inventory items are displayed from database</li>
+    <li>Implemented ItemRVModal to use RecyclerView for displaying inventory</li>
     <li>Transition from SQLite local database mechanism to cloud-based authentication service furthering security options</li>
   </ul>